Michiel-VL/PolyaUtils.jl/README.md

 # PolyaUtils

 `PolyaUtils` is a package containing a set of utility tools for the use, analysis and visualization of metaheuristic algorithms.
-Its main purpose is an auxiliary package for the `Polya`-package for metaheuristic algorithms, but some of its functionality can be used independently.
+Its main purpose is to support the package `Polya`, but some of the functionality of `PolyaUtils` can be used independent of any metaheuristics toolkit.

-Following functionality is currently available in `PolyaUtils`
+Following functionality is currently available in `PolyaUtils`:

 ## Logging
 - TimeLogger: logs time of a component
 - InputLogger: logs (an) input argument(s)
 - OutputLogger: logs (an) output argument(s)
+- NeighborhoodLogger
 - MoveLogger: TODO
 - Vizlogger: custom logger that can be used to construct template-based visualizations

-## Data processing

 ## Plotting
 - First time to target plot